rjhelms/ATmega4808_video/README.md

 ![](https://img.shields.io/github/license/rjhelms/atmega4808_video)

-TTL vidoe generation for the ATmega4808, intended for use with AD723 or similar ICs.
+TTL video generation for the ATmega4808, intended for use with AD723 or similar ICs.